thekampany/tripproject/README.md

 ```

-In the same folder as env file save docker-compose.yml file with below content:
+In the same folder as .env file save docker-compose.yml file with below content:

 ```
 services: